discopt/cmr/doc/regular.md

 The corresponding function in the library is

-  - CMRtestBinaryRegular() tests a binary matrix for regularity.
+  - CMRregularTest() tests a binary matrix for regularity.

 and is defined in \ref regular.h.